nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to [list appointments (UC10)](#list-appt-anchor-point)
-2. AddressBook shows a list of appointments
+2. MediContacts shows a list of appointments
 3. User requests to unmark a specific appointment in the list
-4. AddressBook marks the appointment as undone
+4. MediContacts marks the appointment as undone

     Use case ends.